Calculation All Signals Results Summary Table Performance Table Integration Table Measurement Conditions SST Results

 Note:

-The Result table is visible only when chromatographic data are unchanged.
-After modifying primary data (Scale or Move operations) the Result table will disappear as the results are no longer valid.
+After modifying primary data (Scale or Move operations) the Result Table will disappear as the results are no longer valid.

 Units in the Result Table